openenergymonitor/EmonTxV3CM/readme.md

 4. Open the Arduino IDE (or restart, to reload the libraries).
 Open the EmonTxV3CM firmware, ensure that both EmonTxV3CM.ino **and** config.ino are present as two tabs in the IDE when the firmware is open.

 5. Use a [5v USB to UART cable](https://shop.openenergymonitor.com/programmers) to upload the firmware to emonTx.

+6. Configure EmonHub on the receiving base station to decode the RFM data packet using the decoder below, note data whitening setting.

 #### EmonHub Decoder